microsoft/WhatTheHack/047-TrafficControlWithDapr/README.md

 <img src="images/sequence-dapr.png" alt="Sequence diagram with Dapr" style="zoom:67%;" />

 > [!NOTE]
-> It's helpful to refer back to the preceding sequence diagram as you progress through the workshop assignments.
+> It's helpful to refer back to the preceding sequence diagram as you progress through the workshop challenges.

 ### Prevent port collisions

-For most of the assignments, you'll run the microservices in the solution on your local machine.
+For most of the challenges, you'll run the microservices in the solution on your local machine.
 To prevent port collisions, all services will listen on a different HTTP port.
 When running with Dapr, you need additional ports for HTTP and gRPC communication between the sidecar services.
 By default, these ports are `3500` and `50001`.
 However, you'll use different port numbers for each service to prevent collisions.
 Please closely follow the instructions so that your microservices use the following ports for their Dapr sidecars:

 | Service                    | Application Port | Dapr sidecar HTTP port | Dapr sidecar gRPC port |
 | -------------------------- | ---------------- | ---------------------- | ---------------------- |